MicrosoftDocs/customer-voice/cv-docs/personalize-survey.md

 manager: shujoshi
 ---

-# Personalize a survey
+# Personalize a survey by using survey variables

-You can automatically insert custom information into your survey by using survey variables.
+Survey variables allows you to personalize a survey by automatically inserting custom information in it.
 For example, you can use a survey variable to automatically insert a customer's first name and product name into a question to personalize it.

 By default, the following survey variables are available: